Welcome to GRF 2024

-No. All students must bring any materials necessary to present their research (poster, easel, backboards, pushpins, computers, etc.).
-The Graduate School will provide a 2' x 5' table for your poster.
-In most cases, the best option it to use an easel with your poster mounted on a 3' x 5' poster board.
+All students must bring any materials necessary to present their research (poster, easel, backboards, pushpins, etc.).
+The Graduate School will provide a 2' x 5' table for your poster only.
+In most cases, the best option is to use your own easel with your poster mounted on a 3' x 5' poster board.

 Are there prizes involved?

-I do not want to present, but I would like to see other students' research.
+I do not want to present, but I would like to see the research.
 Do I need to stay the whole time?

 If you have questions or concerns, please contact: